-Domain: Instructional Effectiveness Dimension: Monitors Teacher checks to Teacher checks to determine if students are progressing toward stated objectives.
-1 2 3 4 5 Ineffective Needs Effective Highly Effective Superior Improvement

-Never moves around Seldom moves around When appreciate Moves to all areas of Mayor through sut the the room while students are working on guided practice. the room while students are working on guided practice to promote and reinforce students' progress toward the stated objectives.
+13 Domain: In 13 Domain: Instructional Effectiveness ension: Monitors Teacher ch ecks to determine if students are progre ssing toward stated objectives.
+1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Never moves around the room while students are working on guided practice.
+Seldom moves around the room while students are working on guided practice to promote and reinforce students' progress toward the stated objectives.
 When movement happens it is to the same area of classroom.
-When appropriate, moves to all areas of the room while students are working on guided practice to promote and reinforce students' progress toward the stated objectives. the room with efficiency and effectiveness while students are working on guided practice to promote and reinforce students' progress toward the stated objectives.
+When appropriate, moves to all areas of the room while students are working on guided practice to promote and reinforce students' progress toward the stated objectives.
+Moves to all areas of the room with efficiency and effectiveness while students are working on guided practice to promote and reinforce students' progress toward the stated objectives.
 Makes eye contact with all students often.
 Moves throughout the room to assure optimal instructional impact while students are working on guided practice to promote and reinforce students' progress toward the stated objectives.
-When a problem is observed reviews / reteaches it to the whole class.
-Never uses student response techniques to check for understanding.
+When a problem is observed reviews / re-teaches it Never uses student response techniques to check for understanding.
 Seldom uses student response techniques to check for understanding.
 Uses different types of student response techniques, both individual / group.
-Uses student response techniques to check for understanding.
-Routinely uses developmentally appropriate student response techniques to check for understanding.
-Immediately and adeptly uses Delivers upon all of performance category 4 and varied response techniques are used to receive immediate feedback to re-teach / review the concept(s) misinterpreted or not learned, while actively Never uses feedback from students regarding their understanding.
+Uses student response techniques to check for understanding. - Routinely uses developmentally appropriate student response techniques to check for understanding.
+Immediately and adeptly uses immediate to the whole class.
+Delivers upon all of performance category 4 and varied response techniques are used to receive immediate feedback to re-teach / review the concept(s) misinterpreted or not learned, while actively Never uses feedback from students regarding their understanding.
 Seldom uses feedback from students regarding their understanding.
-Uses feedback from students regarding their understanding. immediate feedback concerning student's understanding.
-Routinely uses wait time of 3-5 seconds (additional time for engaging all students.
-Delivers upon all of Never uses wait time after voicing a question to the students for the purpose of monitoring student understanding.
+Uses feedback from students regarding their understanding. feedback concerning student's understanding.
+Routinely uses wait time of 3-5 seconds engaging all students.
+Never uses wait time after voicing a question to the students for the purpose of monitoring student understanding.
 Seldom uses wait time after voicing a question to the students for the purpose of monitoring student understanding.
 Uses wait time of 3-5 seconds (more for more complex questions) after voicing the question for the purpose of monitoring student understanding.
-Provides opportunity for students to formulate more thoughtful responses and allows time for the student to consider supporting evidence. more complex questions) after voicing the question for the purpose of monitoring student understanding.
+Provides opportunity for students to formulate more thoughtful responses and allows time for the student to consider supporting evidence. (additional time for more complex questions) after voicing the question for the purpose of monitoring student understanding.
 Provides opportunity for students to formulate more thoughtful responses and allows time for the student to consider supporting evidence.
-Re-phrases the question after hearing student response to probe for deeper understanding of concept utilizing appropriate wait time. performance category 4 and is able to assess when question / wait time is no longer effective and employs a different strategy / technique.
+Re-phrases the question after hearing student response to probe for deeper understanding of concept utilizing appropriate wait time.
+Delivers upon all of performance category 4 and is able to assess when question / wait time is no longer effective and employs a different strategy / technique.

-Domain: Instructional Effectiveness Dimension: Adjusts Based Upon Monitoring
+Dimension: Adjusts Based Upon Mo